 STEP 5: Cooling

-Following the above step, the molten metals are allowed to cool and solidify into the shape of the final shell moud casting.
+Following the above step, the molten metals are allowed to cool and solidify into the shape of the final shell casting process.
 Generally speaking, the pattern parts should be chilled at the room temperature.
 Accompanying the cooling of pattern parts, the molten metal will gradually become a tough shell.

 STEP 6: Removing Shell Mould Casting